vitormesaque/iRisk/README.md

 }
 ```

-###Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-###License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE for details.